narenst/trivia-gpt/README.md

 This is the terraform configuration for deploying the application into a `staging` and `production` env.

+## Datastore

+The app uses `postgres` to store the user and quiz models.
+TODO: Cache ChatGPT response using `Redis`.

 ## Configuration

 The app is configured using [Dynaconf](https://www.dynaconf.com/flask/).
 The default settings are present in `backend/settings.toml`.
 These configuration params will be overridden using environment variables in staging and production.